2009 High School Graduates and earlier

 is employed with the State of Florida, AND

-- Copy of letter of appointment to current location, if requested by
+- Copy of letter of appointment from the state of Florida to the current location,

 - Submit Declaration of Florida Residency